DESI DR2 reference mocks: clustering results from Uchuu-BGS and LRG: SHAM method for BGS-BRIGHT and LRG

-It is important to remark that one additional step is needed in order to reproduce the observed stellar mass function (points) from Figure \ref{LF_SMF}: we need to do a randomly delete some galaxies, specially low-mass galaxies, so that we can reproduce the incompleteness that comes from observations.
+It is important to remark that one additional step is needed in order to reproduce the observed stellar mass function (points) from Figure \ref{LF_SMF}: we need to randomly remove some galaxies, specially low-mass galaxies, so that we can reproduce the incompleteness that comes from observations.
+This random downsampling is done for each mass bin in the observed stellar mass function and in small redshift ranges (from 0.4 to 1.1 in steps of 0.01).
+This probabilistic treatment preserves the clustering properties of the high-mass population while realistically representing the observational limitations.
+Also, matching the observed stellar mass function we guarantee that the observed number density is also matched.

-Although the SHAM method used for both BGS-BRIGHT and LRG tracers is quite similar, there are some important differences.
-For LRGs, we populate halos with galaxies by assigning a stellar mass to each one, whereas for BGS-BRIGHT we use absolute magnitudes.
-In both cases, however, we use V$_{\rm peak}$ as a proxy that correlates with the baryonic property of each tracer.

-Because BGS-BRIGHT is a flux-limited sample, we must impose this incompleteness in the lightcone by simply removing all galaxies with apparent magnitudes fainter than $r=19.5$.
-For LRGs, the incompleteness arises from the stellar mass function, which makes the process more complex.
-In this case, we must randomly remove galaxies in stellar mass bins to match the observed stellar mass function.

-Aside from these differences, the procedure used to generate the lightcone for each tracer—and to apply the survey footprint—is the same.

 In the right panel from Figure \ref{HOD} the halo occupancy distribution (HOD) from \textsc{Uchuu}-LRG galaxy box at redshift $z=0.78$ is shown.
-Again, this result is compatible with the result shown in \cite{2023arXiv230606315P}.
+Again, we can compare the HOD from this work with that presented in \cite{2023arXiv230606315P}.
+It can be checked that the HOD for central galaxies agrees perfectly well within 1$\sigma$ with that from \cite{2023arXiv230606315P} for the most massive haloes, although there is a big discrepancy for the least massive part of the HOD and for the satellite HOD.
+Therefore, the full HOD doesn't agree with the the HOD from \cite{2023arXiv230606315P}.
+As in the case for the BGS, the main difference between the methodology in this work and in \cite{2023arXiv230606315P} is that in the latter work a single scatter in V$_{\rm peak}$ is applied, whereas in this work we apply different scatters for different galaxies depending on the mass.
+This could explain the difference observed in the HOD.